7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 - Beginner or mild sensitivity: TruSkin or Naturium.
 Lower concentration, more hydrating base, lower sting risk.

 - Sensitive or reactive skin: Mad Hippie (SAP) or The Ordinary Ascorbyl Glucoside.
-Gentle derivatives, real results, no irritation risk.
+Gentler derivatives with a lower sting profile than strong L-ascorbic acid.

 - Budget-focused, tolerates texture: The Ordinary Suspension 23%.
 Highest concentration, most stable, worst texture.